Swinburne scientists are using the CLS to examine grains of black rice, helping identify and produce safer and more nutritious varieties

 Researchers with USask Engineering were able to view an industrial milk-filtering #membrane in a way not seen before using our BMIT beamline

-Structure is key when it comes creating the best quality of chocolate.
+Structure is key when it comes to creating the best quality of chocolate.
 An ideal internal structure will be smooth and result in glossy, melt-in-your-mouth decadence.
 However, this sweet bliss is not easy to achieve.

 Researchers used the CLS to find a way to increase crop yields while still protecting the environment.